tegarachsendo/magnodb/README.md

 The initial batch focuses on alkaloids, a major class of bioactive compounds in Magnolia.

 ## Citation & Use
 Feel free to use the data for academic or research purposes.
-If you use this database in your work, please contact me directly for citation details.
+If you use this database in your work, please refer to the following publication
+Yuniarta, T.A. & Handayani, R. (2025).
+Discovery of Novel Alkaloids from Magnolia Genus: A Literature Review from 2002-2024. _Borneo Journal of Pharmacy, 8_(3), 219-227.

 ## Contribution & Contact
 This project is currently maintained by me.
 Contributions, corrections, or literature suggestions are very welcome